Archival (Accessioned) OMPFS and EMFS

 Archival vs Federal (non-archival), Military Records

 The opening of these records is part of the ongoing transfer of all OMPFs from the ownership of the military services to the legal custody of NARA, 62 years after the service member's separation from the military.
 Separation from service is defined as discharge, retirement or death in service based on a rolling date.
-For example, if today's date is January 1, 2020, then the discharge, retirement or date of death must be January 1, 1958 or before for the record to be considered archival.
+(To calculate this, take the current year and subtract 62.)
+Records of any veteran who separated from the military 62 (or more) years ago can be ordered by anyone for a copying fee.
 Archival records are no longer the property of the agencies that created them, in this case the Military Service Departments, but are records of the National Archives, open to the general public.
 See Archival Records to access these records.

 Records of individuals who left service less than 62 years ago are non-archival and are maintained under the Federal Records Center program.
 Federal (non-archival) OMPFs are subject to access restrictions, and only limited information or copies of documents from these records may be released to the general public within the provisions of the law.
 The Freedom of Information Act (FOIA) and the Privacy Act provide balance between the right of the public to obtain information from military service records and the right of the former military service member to protect his/her privacy.
 See Federal Records Center Program to access these records.

 Based on a rolling date of 62 years, all military personnel records will eventually become archival records, open to the general public.

 Records of Persons of Exceptional Prominence (PEP)